mauro3/Traits.jl/README.md

 ```

-Dispatch, happening in `Traits.traitdispatch` is quite simple taking
+Dispatch, happening in the function `Traits.traitdispatch` is quite
-trait-hierarchies into account.
-Although, note that it is easily
+simple taking trait-hierarchies into account.
+Although, note that it
-possible to have unsolvable ambiguities with trait-dispatch as traits
+is easily possible to have unsolvable ambiguities with trait-dispatch
-do not have a strict hierarchy like types.
+as traits do not have a strict hierarchy like types.

 # Other trait implementations